Morgan Pearson

-Morgan Cadwell Pearson (born September 22, 1993) is an American professional triathlete who won a silver medal in the mixed relay event at the 2020 Summer Olympics.
+Morgan Cadwell Pearson (born September 22, 1993) is an American professional triathlete who won silver medals in the mixed relay at the 2020 and 2024 Summer Olympics.

+Early life

 Raised in the New Vernon section of Harding Township, New Jersey, Pearson began running competitively as a student at Delbarton School.
 He is the son of former Valeant Pharmaceuticals CEO J. Michael Pearson.

 Pearson competed in cross-country and track and field, and ran collegiately for the University of Colorado, where he was a seven-time All-American.
 He currently resides and trains in Boulder, Colorado.

+Career

 He won a bronze medal at the 2021 World Triathlon Championship Series Yokohama and a silver at Leeds, which allowed him to qualify for the 2020 Summer Olympics.

-At the Olympic Games Men's Triathlon, with the start moved to 6:30 a.m. because of heat, Morgan swam and rode well but at Transition 2 had to wait 15 seconds in the Penalty area for an infraction incurred at Transition 1.
-Morgan finished 42nd overall, 7 minutes 1 second behind the winner, in a race, for all competitors, defined by the tough heat and humidity conditions of the running section.
+At the Olympic Games Men's Triathlon, with the start moved to 6:30 a.m. because of heat, Morgan had to wait 15 seconds in the Penalty area for an infraction incurred at Transition 1.
+Morgan finished 42nd overall, 7 minutes 1 second behind the winner.

+At the 2024 Olympic Games Men's Triathlon, Morgan finished 31st.
+At the mixed relay, he won a silver medal.